What Do You Call That Window?

 The limitation:

 These products are primarily being used in luxury residential and commercial applications.
 Some say these names lack the sophistication a highly engineered product designed for luxury applications should have.
-It could set an expectation for lower quality product or lack luster customer experience.
+It could set an expectation for low quality or lack luster customer experience.

 “Pass Through Windows”